If you’re considering a small personal loan to finance your next purchase, this Affirm review is for you.

 Once you select a payment plan and accept your loan, you complete the purchase just as you would with any other payment type.

-Affirm will issue you a virtual debit card on the spot, and it’s only good for that one purchase.
+They will issue you a virtual debit card on the spot, and it’s only good for that one purchase.

 Enter the card number and expiration date to process your transaction and receive your product immediately or upon shipment, depending on the purchase method and store.

-You can monitor your payments through the Affirm app or website.
+You can monitor your payments through the app or website.
 You’ll see a list of all future payments, and they will check off as they’re paid.
 You can pay off all future payments at once with no prepayment fee.

 The Fine Print

-And for this Affirm review, we discovered there’s a lot to love about Affirm.
-Your interest rate that you receive depends on your chosen retailer and the details of your credit report.
+The interest rate that you receive depends on your chosen retailer and the details of your credit report.
 Many retailers are currently offering 0% interest, but that may not last as Affirm transitions from a startup to an established provider of personal loans.

 All Affirm loan offers have the same terms, with none of the following: